aelkouhen/aelkouhen.github.io/_posts/cockroachdb-ai/2025-12-27-cockroachdb-ai-recommendation.md

 If you want to provide interactive, content-based recommendations, you might want to take advantage of CockroachDB as a vector database and a similarity search engine.
 Regardless of how complex you want your recommendation engine to be: collaborative, content-based, contextual, or even hybrid, CockroachDB helps you deliver the best recommendations for a successful user experience.

-_Learn more about how distributed SQL is evolving to power the next generation of AI applications:_ [_Get your guide_](https://www.cockroachlabs.com/guides/vector-search-meets-distributed-sql/)_._

 ---